-- 1. For processes in the virtual parallel machine the identifier will satisfy $0 \le iam \le np-1$ ; - 2.
-If the user has requested on $psb_i$ a number of processes less than the total available in the parallel execution environment, the remaining processes will have on return iam = -1; the only call involving icontxt that any such process may execute is to $psb_e$ it.
+- 1. For processes in the virtual parallel machine the identifier will satisfy $0 \le iam \le np 1$ ; - 2.
+If the user has requested on psb\init a number of processes less than the total available in the parallel execution environment, the remaining processes will have on return iam = -1; the only call involving ctxt that any such process may execute is to psb\exit.

-psb\exit - Exit from PSBLAS parallel environment
+7.3 psb\exit - Exit from PSBLAS parallel environment

 '''

-call psb_exit(icontxt)
+call psb_exit(ctxt)

-call psb_exit(icontxt,close)
+call psb_exit(ctxt,close)

 '''